FathirAMM/CMFIN/README.md

     ```
     cd ..
-    cd newfolder
+    cd frontend
     npm start
     ```

-3. Access the application in your web browser at `http://localhost:3000`.
+3. Access the application in your web browser at `http://localhost:8080`.

 ## Configuration